 We are excited to announce the launch of our 2021 Showcase Recital Series.
 Over the next year, the Premiere Recitals artists will each be giving an online concert-talk, either livestreamed or over Zoom, with the opportunity to chat with the artists and ask questions at the end.

 Tickets are priced at £11 and are limited to 70 per event in keeping with our ethos of creating intimate, exclusive events (and to ensure the sound quality is as high as possible), so book your spot now!
-Concerts will take place every other weekend and last an hour, with ca. 20 mins of audience Q&As afterwards.
+Concerts last an hour, with approximately 25 minutes of structured discussion/audience Q&As afterwards.

 23rd Jan 2021, 7.30 pm

 Petr Limonov (piano)

 The second section of Schumann’s Humoreske features an intriguing addition: an inner voice, or “innere Stimme” written out on a third stave between the traditional right hand and left hand staves, but not meant to be actually played by the pianist.
 In this recital-talk, pianist Petr Limonov explores the role of the unspoken, the “yet-to-be-imagined” (by the listener) in both Schumann’s Kinderszenen and the Humoreske, demonstrating how the composer makes us undertake a journey into our own inner worlds by making us imagine sounds which are not written and narratives which are hinted at, but never explicitly described by, the titles of his works.

 Violinist Litsa Tunnah gives a recital-talk on the phenomenon of synaesthesia, whereby musical sounds are simultaneously perceived as colours, focussing in particular on its connection to string-playing.
 Drawing on her personal experiences as a synaesthete, she describes how string colours affect sound-colour association and how works that have been arranged for solo violin from other instruments alter the synesthetic experience.